martinthomson/sup-ai/draft-thomson-aipref-sup.md

   "search" is not more specific than the "ai" label.

+## Ambiguity

+The applications that might use data are not always easily classified.
+Ultimately, classification of a particular application under established labels could be ambiguous.
+Some applications might best be classified using two or more labels.
+This determination needs to be made by those developing and operating each application.

+Applications can be classified as having multiple applicable labels.
+In those cases, the algorithm described in {{determination}}
+will return a result of DENIED if any label has a value of "n".

+Where applications use data in multiple ways, it might be possible to split that usage so that each separate use can look at fewer labels;
+see {{multi}}.

 ## Defining New Labels {#new}

 The set of labels can be expanded,